Snowflake-Labs/sfquickstarts/site/devlabs/security_network_architecture_pattern.md

     out-of-the-box security, security-sensitive organizations typically
     implement Network Policies to specify which IP addresses can connect to the Snowflake data platform.
 3.  **Integrating CSP capabilities that may add more security to network connectivity**.
 A smaller number of organizations choose to use cloud service provider features such as private networking if they determine it's appropriate.

 Alone or in combination, these measures comprise network connectivity patterns that are extremely secure.

-### When to use this pattern
+### When To Use This Pattern

 Consider patterns that incorporate Network Policies or private networking if any of the following requirements describe your